zaiisao/Documentation/en/Voice/audio_effect_mixing_apple.md

 ---
-title: Play Audio Effects/Audio Mixing
+title: Play Audio Effects/Audio Mixing File
 description: How to play audio effects and enable audio mixing for iOS
 platform: iOS,macOS
-updatedAt: Wed May 27 2020 11:37:21 GMT+0800 (CST)
+updatedAt: Fri Jun 19 2020 11:41:24 GMT+0800 (CST)
 ---
-# Play Audio Effects/Audio Mixing
+# Play Audio Effects/Audio Mixing File
 ## Introduction
 In a call or live broadcast, you may need to play custom audio or music files to all the users in the channel.
 For example, adding sound effects in a game, or playing background music.
 We provide two groups of methods for playing audio effect files and audio mixing.